JoaoLeonello/codeflix/README.md

 - The scaling process can be configured at the microservice level;
 - All microservices will work stateless;
 - When uploading any type of asset, it will be stored in Cloud Storage;
-- The scaling process will be to increase the number of K8s PODs;
+- The scaling process strategy will be increasing the number of K8s PODs;
 - The autoscaling process will be through HPA (Horizontal pod autoscaler);

 ### Service Discover

-- It will not be necessary to use Consul, K8s will do this work;
+- It will not be necessary to use Consul, K8s will do this instead;

 ### Eventual Consistency